 2. Dynamic Bond Funds:

 In these types of funds, portfolio managers usually keep changing the interest rate regime.
-You will not get a fixed maturity period if you opt for these funds because it has fluctuated maturity period.
-They generally invest in both longer and shorter maturity period securities.
+You will not get a fixed maturity period if you opt for these funds because it has a fluctuating maturity period.

 3. Short-term and ultra short-term funds:

-In these types of short-term funds, we generally invest for a very short period of time (1 to 3 years).
-You don’t need to worry after investing in these funds because their interest rates won’t be affected.
+In these types of short-term funds, an investor generally invests for a very short period of time (1 to 3 years).
+One doesn’t need to worry after investing in these funds because their interest rates won’t be affected.

 4. Liquid Funds:

 If you are looking to invest for 3 months, then these funds are suitable for you because these funds have a maturity period of not more than 91 days.
 So these are risk-free liquid funds.
 You won’t see any negative return after investment in these funds.
 You can try to avoid saving bank account as it also offers the same amount of returns.